fauna-labs/db-migration-tool/README.md

-  -s, --source <string>      access secret for the source DB -t, --target <string>      access secret for the target DB -c, --collection <string>  the name of the collection to be sync'ed -d, --timestamp <string>   the transtamp from which to start syncing -h, --help                 display help for command
+  -s, --source <string>      access secret for the source DB -t, --target <string>      access secret for the target DB -c, --collection <string>  the name of the collection to be sync'ed -d, --timestamp <string>   the timestamp from which to start syncing -h, --help                 display help for command
 ```